ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 ## Use of schema:Observation to describe properties:

-More in depth description can be provided for dataset variables that are the result of an observation process, and not registered such that a single schema:propertyID will suffice to enable users to evaluate the value for fitness to their purpose. in this case, the variable can be represented with schema:propertyID typed as schema:Observation.
+More in depth description can be provided for dataset variables that are the result of an observation process, and not registered such that a single schema:propertyID will suffice to enable users to evaluate the value for fitness to their purpose.
+In this case, the variable can be represented with schema:propertyID typed as schema:Observation.

 example: